PNG loses in battle of unbeaten teams in Tomball - Port Arthur News

 PNG loses in battle of unbeaten teams in Tomball

-The Port Neches-Groves Indians got a look at Tomball’s impressive new $46 million stadium as well as their equally-impressive offense on Friday night, as the Cougars, a Class 6A team, defeated the visiting Indians 42-25 in a battle of unbeaten.
+The Port Neches-Groves Indians got a look at Tomball’s impressive new $46 million stadium as well as the school’s equally impressive offense on Friday night, as the Cougars, a Class 6A team, defeated the visiting Indians 42-25 in a battle of unbeaten squads.

 PNG (2-1) took an early 6-0 lead, driving 75 yards on the game’s opening possession; but that was the only lead the Indians would have on the night, as the Cougars (3-0) responded quickly on the ensuing possession and never looked back.

-PNG had trouble containing Tomball quarterback Cale Hellums, who threw for three touchdowns and ran for two more on the evening.
-It was Hellums’ 58-yard TD run, just 2:38 after PNG’s opening score that proved to be a momentum shifter.
+PNG had trouble containing Tomball quarterback Cale Hellums, who threw for three touchdowns and ran for two more.
+It was Hellums’ 58-yard TD run, just 2:38 after PNG’s opening score, that proved to be a momentum shifter.

 Hellums had 11 carries for 161 yards for the game.